 Yancen Lu is a member of the Board of Directors.
-Mr. Lu has more than 19 years of experience in investment banking and equity investment management.
-He is Managing Director of FountainVest Partners.
+Mr. Lu has more than 20 years of experience in investment banking and equity investment management.
+He is the Founder and CEO of PagodaTree Partners, a healthcare PE fund.
+Before this, Mr.Lu was the Managing Director of Fountain Vest Partners.
 In addition to his professionalism in securities, investment and capital management, Mr. Lu has a special focus and comprehensive understanding of the global medical and healthcare industry.
-He is Director of leading healthcare corporations including Sino Hospital Investment Corporation (Hong Kong), Chang'an Hospital (the largest private hospital in Northwest China), and DIH Medical Technologies.
+He served as Director of leading healthcare corporations including Sino Hospital Investment Corporation (Hong Kong), Chang'an Hospital (the largest private hospital in Northwest China), and DIH Medical Technologies.
 Mr. Lu received Bachelor's and Master's degrees in Engineering Economics from Tianjin University.
 Mr. Lu is qualified to serve as a director because of his extensive operational knowledge of, and executive level management experience in, the healthcare industry.